 S.A.G.E.™ is a versatile program that can be tailored to fit seamlessly into your district.
 The volunteer opportunities we offer include weekly volunteer opportunities as well as episodic events.
-All volunteers are vetted and trained for working with students.
+All volunteers are vetted and trained for working with students virtually as well as in person.

 Inviting those 55 and over into your schools to share their experience and knowledge with students provides an extra dimension to the classroom, allowing volunteers to work one-on-one or in small groups with students who might need extra help.
 This gives teachers the chance to work more closely with the rest of the class.